-Verto Index: Health and Fitness Apps
+Verto Index: Health Apps

 This month’s Verto Index looks at the top health and fitness apps among U.S. adults, ages 18+, and shows a ranking of the top apps (based on number of monthly users during August 2016), from Fitbit to Jawbone UP.
 Although recent academic studies question the actual effectiveness of wearable fitness trackers, Verto Analytics data shows that some health and fitness apps can successively build loyal, engaged audiences – at least in the short term.
 Our analysis also includes deeper insights into how people are actually using these apps, and identifies a few key trends that are likely to impact the space.

 Our latest Index data shows that Fitbit is, by far, the category leader in just about every metric: monthly users, user engagement (as measured by the Verto Stickiness rating, which compares daily users to monthly users to quantify the most engaged users), and the amount of time that its users spend with the app on a daily basis.
 In fact, its stickiness rating of 50% is even higher than those of other popular non-fitness apps, including Pokémon GO and Snapchat.
 The average Fitbit user accesses the app more than twice a day and spend nearly three minutes with the app during each visit.